Please ensure Javascript is enabled for purposes of website accessibility L-Carnitine & Arterial Plaque

 Takeaway

-The latest round of research concerning carnitine supplementation, meat intake, and potential increased risk of cardiovascular disease is intriguing.
+The latest round of research concerning carnitine supplementation, meat intake, and potential increased risk of cardiovascular disease, including the formation of arterial plaque, is intriguing.

 Carnitine (like choline) is essential for the body to function, and it can be obtained from foods common to the diet.